ozkangurhan/motokobootcamp2023/day2/questions.md

 ```
 5.What is the issue with the following code sample?

-A: remove "var",replace “var Text” with “Text”
+A: need to replace “var Text” with “Text”
 ```
 actor {
   var languages : [var Text] = ["English", "German", "Chinese", "Japanese", "French"];